-- Edit multiple forms of writing using the basic principles and techniques of copyediting and proofreading, including editing symbols and the use of style sheets. - Demonstrate a mastery of English grammar, spelling, punctuation and usage so you can persuasively justify your editing decisions to other writers. - Analyze and edit documents at higher levels of organization. - Demonstrate proficiency with the fundamentals of document design and page layout. - Demonstrate proficiency with elements of graphic design and editing graphics to support text. - Perform the duties of a working editor in terms of clarity, organization, persuasion, coordination, and negotiation.
+1. Edit multiple forms of writing using the basic principles and techniques of copyediting and proofreading, including editing symbols and the use of style sheets.

+- 2. Demonstrate a mastery of English grammar, spelling, punctuation and usage so you can persuasively justify your editing decisions to other writers. - 3.
+Analyze and edit documents at higher levels of organization. - 4.
+Demonstrate proficiency with the fundamentals of document design and page layout. - 5.
+Demonstrate proficiency with elements of graphic design and editing graphics to support text. - 6.
+Perform the duties of a working editor in terms of persuasion, collaboration, negotiation, implementation, reflection, and self-assessment.